liferay/liferay-docs/discover/portal/articles-dxp/140-workflow/01-workflow-designer/04-workflow-designer-tasks.markdown

-Now when the workflow proceeds to the task with the resource action assignment, Users with `UPDATE` permission on the resource (for example, Message Boards Messages) is notified of the task and can assign it to themselves (if the notification is set to Task Assignees).
+Now when the workflow proceeds to the task with the resource action assignment, Users with `UPDATE` permission on the resource (for example, Message Boards Messages) are notified of the task and can assign it to themselves (if the notification is set to Task Assignees).
 Specifically, Users see the tasks in their *My Workflow Tasks* application under the tab *Assigned to My Roles*.

 Use all upper case letters for resource action names.
 Here are some common resource actions: